The Ancient Greek Hero taught by Harvard’s Gregory Nagy now available as an online, open access course on edX

 “With a focus on collaborative work, the use of multimedia resources, and with personalized engagement with online mentors and field experts such as course alumnae/alumni, The Ancient Greek Hero will offer students an intimate and inspiring experience that is completely different from how popular opinion generally views the intellectual accomplishment of a typical MOOC,” said Nagy.
 “This is a course for students of any age, culture, and place, and its profoundly humanistic message can be easily received without previous learning in Western Classical literature.”

 Along with other spring edX offerings, The Ancient Greek Hero is open for registration as of today through www.edx.org.
-EdX expects to announce a second set of spring 2013 courses in the future.
+EdX expects to announce a second set of spring 2013 courses and project in the future.

-About the Course
+About the Project

 Through English translations that have been carefully prepared and arranged for this course, as well as through supplementary comparative material drawn from cultures other than the Greek, and featuring a wide variety of media such as vase painting, European opera, and cinema—from Ingmar Bergman’s version of Mozart’s Magic Flute to Ridley Scott’s science fiction classic, Blade Runner—Nagy provides students who have no previous background in classical Greek civilization with a fully engaging and immediately accessible introduction to the major themes and conceptual motifs of this ancient literature, its myths and ritual practices.

-The course begins with the Homeric poems, stressing the historical fact that heroes in ancient Greece were worshipped, just as ancestors are today worshipped in many societies; in other words, heroes were defined by what we know as ‘hero cult’.
+The project begins with the Homeric poems, stressing the historical fact that heroes in ancient Greece were worshipped, just as ancestors are today worshipped in many societies; in other words, heroes were defined by what we know as ‘hero cult’.
 This understanding of cult or the ritual dimension of heroes—in forms of worship such as athletics or in rites of personal devotion—is vital for our perception of how epic and tragic heroes came to life in the ancient media of verbal and dramatic performance.

-Nagy argues that the true hero of the course is the logos or the word of reasoned expression as activated, for instance, by Socratic dialogue.
+Nagy argues that the true hero of the project is the logos or the word of reasoned expression as activated, for instance, by Socratic dialogue.
 This logos of dialogue requires careful thinking realized in close reading and reflective writing.
-The last work to be read in the course comes from Plato’s memories of the final days of Socrates, memories which depend on a thorough comprehension of the concept of the hero in all his or her various manifestations throughout the history of Greek civilization.
+The last work to be read in the project comes from Plato’s memories of the final days of Socrates, memories which depend on a thorough comprehension of the concept of the hero in all his or her various manifestations throughout the history of Greek civilization.

 Besides teaching at the Harvard campus in Cambridge, Mass., Nagy is also the Director of Harvard’s Center for Hellenic Studies in Washington, D.C.
-As part of its educational mission, the Center offers free access to a dynamic online archive of all the resources associated with previous distance learning versions of this course.
+As part of its educational mission, the Center offers free access to a dynamic online archive of all the resources associated with previous distance learning versions of this project.
 These resources include multimedia lectures and discussions, audio recordings, lecture notes, and the complete collection of readings.
 Readers can also access content from 2010 and 2011 via recent posts on the CHS blog: kleos@CHS.

 As a former TF for this course, count me in!
 Let me know how I can participate!
 Really fabulous!
 Kudos!